CSP-Master/Post-Test-Review/docs/index.md

 The goal of this assignment is to encourage you to identify the places that you need to review and then to do the review so that you'll do well on the re-test.
 Once you think you're ready make an appointment to come in after school or during lunch (on an A day) to go over your work with me.

 After we are both confident that you understand the material that you missed, you can schedule a re-test.
+The results of the re-test will replace the original test (it will be marked "no count").
 Re-tests can **not** be done on the same day that we go over your review – your test results should reflect durable knowledge, not short term memory.

 Be sure to note the due date on this assignment and the test deadline and plan accordingly.